IBE160/SG-Bergen/docs/ux-design-specification.md

 ### 4.1 Chosen Design Approach

 The design direction is established by the provided mockups for the Lobby, Game Setup, Gameplay, and Game Over screens.
 These mockups present a modern, dark-themed, clean, and engaging visual style that fully captures the desired aesthetic and user experience for the game.

-No refinements or changes are requested at this stage.
+**Note on Process:** As with the color theme, the overall design direction was confidently established by the high-quality mockups provided at the project's outset.
+These were validated with the user, and no refinements or changes were requested.
+This is why a typical exploration of 6-8 different design directions was not required.

 **Interactive Mockups:**